matsui528/nanopq/docs/tutorial.rst

 The difference between PQ in `nanopq` and that in Faiss is highlighted as follows:

 - Our `nanopq` can be installed simply by pip without any third party dependencies such as Intel MKL
-- The core part of `nanopq` is a vanilla implementation of PQ by a single python file.
+- The core part of `nanopq` is a vanilla implementation of PQ written in a single python file.
   It would be easier to extend that for further applications.
-- Standalone OPQ is implemented.
+- A standalone OPQ is implemented.
-- The result of :func:`PQ.adist` is not sorted.
+- The result of :func:`nanopq.DistanceTable.adist` is **not** sorted.
 This would be useful when you would like to know not only the nearest but also the other results.